8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Rebalancing
 :    The act of selling an asset with higher fair market value than other assets and using the funds from that sale to purchase assets with the lower fair market value to bring the percentages of all assets back to their targets.

+Risk capacity
+:    How much risk you "must" take on to reach your financial goals.
+:    How long you're able to continue on when things go pear-shaped. *You may have a high risk tolerance but not be able to survive if things go pear-shaped.*

+Risk tolerance
+:    How much uncertainty you're willing to take on.

 Unrealized
 :    Whether or not a capital gain or loss *would* occur. *The point at which we can have an idea of the fair market value of an asset; an appraisal on a house, for example, establishes the unrealized gain or loss in value.*